 This opens up a myriad of design opportunities for WPF programs.
 As you look around Hydrology Studio, notice the many custom-designed images, color gradients, shadow effects, etc. All were created by a graphic design professional.
 The code used to compute hydrographs, pond routings and the like was developed by a Microsoft Dot-Net programmer.

-WPF is no doubt the beginning of the future of Windows development.
+WPF is no doubt the beginning of the future of Windows desktop development.
 It already has allowed software developers to design applications like Hydrology Studio.
 Ones that clearly stand out from forms-based programs.
 It is the most radical change to hit Windows user interfaces since Windows 95.
 If you’re currently using Hydrology Studio, thanks and congratulations.
 You’re way ahead of the curve.
 If you’re not using it, download it today and see WPF in action.